 By Meg Szydlik, Visitor Services Coordinator

-Trigger warning: use of outdated but period-typical language to describe disabled and mentally ill individuals and includes descriptions of abuse.
+Content warning: use of outdated but period-typical language to describe disabled individuals.